Invest Gulf Free shortlist

 Visible balcony behaviourMore privacy

-Many foreign owners still enrol children in compound buses from outside — verify school transport policy [VERIFY with school].
+Many foreign owners still enrol children in compound buses from outside — verify school transport policy ** (confirm current official rules)**.

 Dispute resolution — sober expectations